-Plans & Progress: This project is proceeding in a two-phase approach.
-Phase 1 initiated in 2019 with the City awarding a contract to Coffman Engineering Firm from Anchorage for the purpose of performing a site visit to Homer's Ice Plant to create a list of recommendations/options for upgrading the facility.
-Goals for this evaluation are to address energy savings solutions to help lower operational costs, plant maintenance, longevity and return on investment.
-We would specifically ask if and how natural gas could lower costs and we would also want to address the need of creating a year-round cold storage refrigeration system as an upgrade to the original plan.
+Plans & Progress: This project is proceeding in a three-phase approach.
+Phase 1 initiated in 2019 with the City contracting Coffman Engineering from Anchorage asess Homer's Ice Plant and prepare a list of recommendations/options for upgrading the facility to optimize energy savings, plant maintenance, equipment longevity and return on investment.
+The study also considered the possibility of creating a year-round cold storage refrigeration system as an upgrade to the original plan.
+The study is complete and staff are creating recommendations for how to move forward with upgrades.